eldonuts/Udacity-FSND-P4-Conferences/README.md

 - getFinishedSessions: This retrieved session that has already happened (UTC time)
 - getConferencesWithTopics (with additional support methods addTopicInterested and deleteTopicInterested): The methods were used to add interested topics to a users profile, and then could be used to tell what Conferences contained any of those topics.

-To solve the query related problem I created a Computed Property (mentioned in Task 1 notes) that worked out if the conferenced finished after 7.
+As for the query related problem (sessions after 7 that weren't workshops), the main problem I saw was there was no way to know when the sessions were going to finish.
+To solve this, I created a Computed Property (mentioned in Task 1 notes) that worked out if the conferenced finished after 7.
 Then I simply made a new method that used this property and filtered out workshops (getNonWorkshopsBefore7).

 ## Task 4
 I implemented this as per the project requirements.